OpenTermsArchive/contrib-versions/Dropbox/Privacy Policy.md

 _Around the world_.
 To provide you with the Services, we may store, process and transmit information in the United States and locations around the world - including those outside your country.
 Information may also be stored locally on the devices you use to access the Services.

-**_\[Update September 1, 2016: Please note that Dropbox is currently applying to participate in the EU-U.S. Privacy Shield Program.
-This section now reflects our application.
-We hope that our application will be accepted and we'll update this section accordingly.\]_**

 _EU-U.S. Privacy Shield and U.S.-Swiss Safe Harbor._ When transferring data from the European Union, the European Economic Area, and Switzerland, Dropbox relies upon a variety of legal mechanisms, including contracts with our users.
 Dropbox complies with the U.S.-Swiss Safe Harbor (“Safe Harbor”) framework and its principles.
-We're also applying to participate in the EU-U.S. Privacy Shield Program (“Privacy Shield”) and comply with its framework and principles.
-You can find Dropbox's Safe Harbor certification here, and you'll be able to find our Privacy Shield certification here.
+We also participate in the EU-U.S. Privacy Shield Program (“Privacy Shield”) and comply with its framework and principles.
+You can find Dropbox's Safe Harbor certification here, and our Privacy Shield certification here.
 You can also learn more about Privacy Shield at https://www.privacyshield.gov and Safe Harbor at http://2016.export.gov/safeharbor/swiss/.

 Dropbox is subject to oversight by the U.S. Federal Trade Commission.
-JAMS will be the US-based independent organization responsible for reviewing and resolving complaints about our Privacy Shield and Safe Harbor compliance - free of charge to you.
+JAMS is the US-based independent organization responsible for reviewing and resolving complaints about our Privacy Shield and Safe Harbor compliance - free of charge to you.
 We ask that you first submit any such complaints directly to us via privacyshield@dropbox.com.
 If you aren't satisfied with our response, please contact JAMS at https://www.jamsadr.com/eu-us-privacy-shield.
 In the event your concern still isn't addressed by JAMS, you may be entitled to a binding arbitration under Privacy Shield and its principles.

 Changes